(for full travel log, please contact me via email)

 At first the sisters used to leave sandwiches outside the centre’s door, but, it can rain great deal here and they decided that if they were going to feed hungry people, soggy sandwiches were not the answer and so, The Gathering Place’ was created.
 There were many hungry people then and there are many hungry now.

-Brendan O’Rourke is a young man of about 25 who is the chef.
+Brendan O’Rourke is a young man of about 25 who is the Gathering Place’s chef.
 He comes from Irish stock but considers himself to be a Newfoundlander.
 He has always loved to cook and now his job is to make a daily meal for those who need it the most.
-Many of the guests who come here are either unemployed, suffer from mental issues or have had, or still do have substance abuse in their lives or, through various reasons, life has prevented them from gaining a full education.
+Many of the Guests who come here are either unemployed, suffer from mental issues or have had, or still do have substance abuse in their lives or, through various reasons, life has dealt them a hard road.
 The centre does not only serve food, it also provides medial assistance, a hairdresser, chiropodist, advise on how to access government assistance and often just a listening ear.

-It’s raining.
-People jog by, accepting it for what it is, so I walk on with my umbrella billowing with the sideswipes of wind as I seek out Buchanan Street.
+The following morning it’s raining, people jog by, accepting it for what it is, so I walk on with my umbrella billowing with the sideswipes of wind as I seek out Buchanan Street.
 I am off to St. John’s long established seed shop.
 The E.W.
 Gaze Seed Company has been in business for decades and is now under new ownership.
-The clientele has now change from the over 60’s to the over 25’s.
+The clientele has change from the over 60’s to the over 25’s.
 People are starting to like gardening, or to like the idea of producing a little food in their back yards.

 It is an amazingly sunny day; people are out washing their cars in their shorts and the sea is so blue it is hard to look at.

 We talk of the beauty of this place and the pace of life.
-Paul’s parents were farmers and sold locally.
-He has his own small vegetable garden by his house.
-The possibility of eating only food that is produced, caught or foraged from the hills behind, if only ‘we were not so spoilt’, is something that he would like to encourage.
+Paul’s parents fished and farmed, selling locally and he has his own small vegetable garden by his house.
+The possibility of eating only food that is produced caught or foraged from the hills behind, if only ‘we were not so spoilt’, is something that he would like to encourage.

-For lunch we are off to Calvert.
+It’s Sunday and we are we are off to meet some friends at the ‘Squid Jigger’ in Calvert for lunch.
 It’s on the Irish Loop so we think we know what to expect.
-The Irish names are everywhere and of course all the tourist trappings.
+The Irish names are everywhere and of course all the tourist trappings too.
 Occasional big vistas open up to a view but for the most part the road meanders along more dense, spruce forest.
-This island used to be covered in white pine most of which was used for various things (nearly all the houses here are built out of wood) and it was replaced by spruce with sprinkles of Rowan, Sycamore and Beech.
-The ocher and the oranges play with the light and allow for punches of colour to imprint images on my memory’s eye.

-We all agree to meet at the ‘Quid Jigger’.
-It’s about an hour’s drive in the Tank.
-We cruse along and read out all the funny sounding names and advertisements, interjecting with shouts of ‘oh, look at that’.
 Lunch is great, fish so fresh it probably just came off the boat straight onto our plates.
 The conversation runs between family members and it’s great to be among people who come from here.
 There is the easy familiar banter among the clientele and the waiting staff and the décor is fantastic.
-There is a large mural by the local artist Gerald L Squires, it is very good and yet so odd to see a rock/water scene as backdrop to the plain and unadorned furniture.
+There is a large mural by the local artist Gerald L Squires.
 The tables and chairs are practical, simple and serviceable and remind me of a parochial hall or a sit down dinner dance some years ago in Ireland.
-I think what I miss here in the interiors of places is a softness, be that some gentle fabrics or, dare I say it, a woman’s touch.
 This place, like many I have now been in, reflects such functionality, either this is a reflection of it’s past or maybe it is just the way it is.

-After lunch we go and do a very Canadian pastime: picking blueberries.
-There are five varieties that grow on the island and they are everywhere.
+After lunch we go and do a very Canadian pastime: picking blueberries, they are everywhere.
 On foot, we dive into a well-worn path among the trees that used to be a childhood get away of our local leader.
 We also taste the leaves of spearmint and are shown Labrador tea.
 Not that I can take any home because if you boil it, it becomes poisonous.
 Local knowledge, a valuable thing and I hope it will not all be lost before it can be passed on.